 Sponsors can receive a 20% savings on their PG&E energy statement.
 The monthly savings is capped at 25% of the project output.

 2. Can the bill savings be shared with another sponsor?

 Yes.
 If two or more sponsors are designated, the sponsors will need to inform PG&E in writing of how the bill savings are allocated between them.

 Disadvantaged communities are those census tracts identified by CalEnviroScreen 3.0 and/or 4.0 as among the top 25% most burdened census tracts statewide.
 Also eligible are census tracts in the highest 5 percent of CalEnviroScreen’s Pollution Burden that do not have an overall CalEnviroScreen scores because of unreliable socioeconomic or health data.

 4. What must be included in the letter of commitment from sponsors?

 In the Request for Offers (RFO) process, the solar developer must provide a letter of commitment from a sponsor that includes:

 5. Will I receive funding to create outreach materials?

 Project sponsors may receive funding through a Marketing, Education and Outreach (ME&O) budget that will be set by the California Public Utilities Commission (CPUC).
-At this time, PG&E is awaiting approval of its Advice Letter regarding this budget.

 6. How does community solar compare to rooftop solar?